fw-ai-external/aiml/strategy_tasks/data_model_implementation_plan.md

 3. Update DataModelElement to validate the model and enforce type constraints
 4. Enhance ElementExecutionContext to respect scope and type validations
 5. Update AssignElement to check for readonly properties before updating values
+6. Enhance Parser to provide diagnostic errors for assign elements with type mismatches or scope violations

 ## Detailed Implementation Plan